 Key Takeaways:

-An Offshore Development Center (ODC) is a part of a company with a set up in another country.
+An Offshore Development Center (ODC) is a dedicated team of software developers located in different countries.
 ODCs are made to use the skills and lower costs of the host country.

 By making an ODC, companies can reach more skilled workers and get expertise that may be missing at home.
 This lets them grow their IT departments, cut expenses, and do better overall.